Complications of Acute Coronary Syndromes

 It also is reasonable to give anticoagulants to patients with STEMI and asymptomatic confirmed LV mural thrombi.

 Pericarditis results from extension of myocardial necrosis through the wall to the epicardium; it develops in about one third of patients with acute transmural myocardial infarction, although the rate appears to be much less in patients who have early reperfusion done.

 A friction rub usually begins 24 to 96 hours after myocardial infarction onset.
 Earlier onset of the friction rub is unusual, although hemorrhagic pericarditis occasionally complicates the early phase of myocardial infarction.
 Acute tamponade is rare.

 Pericarditis is diagnosed by ECG, which shows diffuse ST-segment elevation and sometimes PR-interval depression.
 Echocardiography is frequently done, but results are usually normal.
 Occasionally, small pericardial effusions and even unsuspected tamponade are detected.

-Aspirin or another NSAID usually relieves symptoms.
-Colchicine, alone, and especially added to conventional treatment speeds recovery and helps prevent recurrences.
+Aspirin or another nonsteroidal anti-inflammatory drug (NSAID) usually relieves symptoms.
+Colchicine 0.5 to 1 mg orally once a day, alone, and especially added to conventional treatment, speeds recovery and helps prevent recurrences.
 High doses or prolonged use of NSAIDs or corticosteroids may impair infarct healing and should be avoided; corticosteroids may also increase the likelihood of recurrence.
 Anticoagulation is not contraindicated in early peri-infarction pericarditis but is contraindicated in later post-MI (Dressler) syndrome.